Pieds-noirs: French conquest and initial settlement

+Development as a society

 Identity

-In Metropolitan France, Algeria was considered an integral part of French national territory and this sentiment was largely shared by the Pied-Noir community.
+After French Algeria was redesignated from a colony into a Department of France in 1848, the country was considered an integral part of French national territory, and this sentiment was largely shared by the pieds-noirs community.

+Although the majority of pieds-noirs were of French origin, many settlers continued to arrive from across the Western Mediterranean region from the 1830s into the twentieth century, particularly Italy, Spain and Malta.
+Some early European settlers in Algeria formed enclaves based on their country of origin, sometimes as a result of policies undertaken by the French colonial administration.
+For example, settlers from the Spanish island of Minorca were settled by the French army in the Hussein Dey and Bordj El Kiffan (at the time Fort de l'Eau) districts of Algiers in which they formed a substantial local community.
+The city of Oran contained a large European population of Spanish heritage which later increased as a result of the Spanish Civil War.
+As French Algerian society developed, European Algerians of all geographical background began to largely fall under the pieds-noirs label or be considered as Français d’Algérie (French of Algeria), and evolved into a society influenced by French language and social customs, but with their own unique identity and culture.
+French newspaper Le Figaro claimed in 1961 that "the Europeans of Algeria [...] have become increasingly independent of French tutelage, and having adapted to the environment, or better yet, to the soil, have become a new race."
+According to Ohio State University history scholar Daniela N. Edmeier, the French state even questioned how pieds-noirs could be integrated into French society after a majority fled to mainland France following Algerian independence due to the cultural and social differences that had built up over time.

-The end of the French protectorate of Tunisia and of the French protectorate in Morocco in 1956 led to mass emigration of French people from the former colonies.
-These two countries had been placed under protectorate whereas Algeria and its population fell under territory status and were considered part of overseas France.
+The end of the French protectorate of Tunisia and of the French protectorate in Morocco in 1956 led to mass emigration of French settlers from both states to Algeria.
+These two countries had been placed under protectorate, whereas Algeria and its population fell under territory status and were considered part of overseas France.

-In reaction to the first FLN attacks marking the start of the Algerian war in 1954, Pierre Mendès France, President of the Council addressing the French National Assembly expressed the distinction between the political status of Algeria compared to Tunisia and Morocco:

-We do not compromise when it comes to defending the internal peace of the nation, the unity, the integrity of the Republic.
-The departments of Algeria constitute a part of the French Republic.
-They have been French for a long time and irrevocably.
-Their populations, who enjoy French citizenship and are represented in Parliament, have moreover given in peace, as before in war, enough proof of their attachment to France for France, in its turn, not to allow in question this unit.
-Between them and the metropolis, there is no conceivable secession.
-Never France, no government, no French Parliament, whatever their particular tendencies, will ever yield on this fundamental principle.
-I affirm that no comparison with Tunisia or Morocco is more false, more dangerous.
-Here it is France."

-As the colony of Algeria grew with each generation, Pied-Noirs began to define themselves as distinct from that of French citizens from metropolitan France and considered themselves as Algerian people.
-Some pied-noirs considered themselves at one time to be "true Algerians" whereas Muslim Algerians were termed as "Indigenous" peoples.
-An exchange between a Pied-Noir student from Algiers and a metropolitan French student was recoded during a UNEF conference was recorded in 1922:
+As the colony of Algeria grew with each generation, pieds-noirs began to define themselves as distinct from the French citizens of metropolitan France; they identified as Algerian people.
+Some pieds-noirs considered themselves at one time to be "true Algerians", whereas they termed Muslim Algerians as "Indigenous" peoples.
+An exchange between a pied-noir student from Algiers and a metropolitan French student was recorded during a UNEF conference in 1922:

 "So you're Algerian… but the son of a Frenchman, aren't you?"

 "Of course!
 All Algerians are sons of the French, the others are natives."